A show that premiered in New York City at La MaMa Theatre.

 Strandgut.
 Das Kulturmagazin – Germany

-(“The group comes straight out of New York to stage a powerful play on the role of the individual in a society increasingly manipulated by mass media, nationalisms, and ideologies.
-Nothing less than a theater firework.”)
+(“This theatre company, already critically acclaimed in New York, has staged a powerful play on the role of the individual in a society that is increasingly manipulated by mass media, nationalistic concepts and ideologies.
+A firecracker of a show”.)

 FNP Frankfurter Neue Presse – Germany

-(“[ONDADURTO TEATRO’s] pieces are known for their sharp-tongued and grotesque social analysis that is beautifully choreographed and scenographed.”)
+(“[ONDADURTO TEATRO’s] pieces are known for their sharp-tongued and grotesque social analysis, paired with beautiful choreography and scenography.”)

 Il Messaggero – Italy

-(“… an investigation about identity, or rather about its absence, in a crescendo of video-projections and notes, between original soundtrack and well known pieces, in order to drag the audience into a timeless noir …”)
+(“… an investigation about identity, or rather about its absence, in a crescendo of video-projections and musical notes, mixing an original soundtrack with well-known tracks, which drags the audience into a timeless noir …”)

 la Repubblica – Italy

-(“… [the show] is an anthropological, phenomenal, physiognomic and dystopian statement that will cause a perceptive confusion within the audience.”)
+(“… [the show] is an anthropological, phenomenological, physiognomical and dystopian statement that will cause perceptual bewilderment in the audience.”)

 Il Tempo – Italy

-(“… the show’s great machinery has unmistakably distinguished the style of ONDADURTO TEATRO all over the world…”)
+(“… the show’s stage machinery has unmistakably distinguished the style of ONDADURTO TEATRO all over the world…”)

 Online Review – USA